-A message from Professor Kevin Dunn, Provost, Penrith campus
+A message from Professor Mike Kagioglou, Provost, Penrith campus

 The campus is a few kilometres east of Penrith adjacent to the Great Western Highway and in close proximity to the M4 as well as train stations at Kingswood and Werrington.
 The city of Penrith is home to 190,000 people and sits at the foothills of the magnificent Blue Mountains World Heritage site on the Nepean River.
 The city is quickly growing a reputation as an adventure capital, with Penrith Lakes, the Regatta Centre and Whitewater Rafting facilities to the North, Penrith Panthers complex (including indoor skydiving) to the south, and adventure tourism in the Blue Mountains (rock climbing, abseiling, canyoning, mountain biking, hiking and bushwalking) to the west.

-I love this area and, having gone to high school less than 2 km away from my office, I know the area very well.
+It is very easy to fall in love with the campus and area.
 It is a great privilege to be Campus Provost.
 As Provost, I have responsibility for campus life, community relations and specific issues relating to the Penrith campus.
 I chair a Campus Life Committee consisting of representatives from student, academic and professional staff bodies, host events on campus for staff and student (e.g. the end of year functions, staff recognition awards, etc.) and oversee the Campus Life Grants program to support events on the campus such as our lunchtime music concert series, sustainability fair, and a variety of pop-up events.
 If you have an idea, that requires modest support, I would love to hear from you.